GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 We'd get this notification on Chrome:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/BZnd4sFC3XMq8yPUkYVz.png", alt="Notification with title and body text on Chrome on Linux", width="380", height="117" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/BZnd4sFC3XMq8yPUkYVz.png", alt="Notification with title and body text on Chrome on Linux.", width="380", height="117" %}

 On Firefox on Linux it would look like this:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/hyJWXo3xO7AlrlE3I61F.png", alt="Notification with title and body text on Firefox on Linux", width="521", height="74" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/hyJWXo3xO7AlrlE3I61F.png", alt="Notification with title and body text on Firefox on Linux.", width="521", height="74" %}

 I was curious about what would happen if I added lots of text and this was the result:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/MjZfnuD9h6MJLjv9enVi.png", alt="Notification with long title and body text on Chrome on Linux", width="380", height="156" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/MjZfnuD9h6MJLjv9enVi.png", alt="Notification with long title and body text on Chrome on Linux.", width="380", height="156" %}

 Interestingly, Firefox on Linux collapses the body text until you hover the notification, causing the notification to expand.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/hyJWXo3xO7AlrlE3I61F.png", alt="Notification with long title and body text on Firefox on Linux", width="521", height="74" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/hyJWXo3xO7AlrlE3I61F.png", alt="Notification with long title and body text on Firefox on Linux.", width="521", height="74" %}

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/Huyo4xr85SwcmPN9zSly.png", alt="Notification with long title and body text on Firefox on Linux while hovering over the notification with the mouse cursor", width="521", height="159" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/Huyo4xr85SwcmPN9zSly.png", alt="Notification with long title and body text on Firefox on Linux while hovering over the notification with the mouse cursor.", width="521", height="159" %}

 The reason I've included these examples is twofold.
 There will be differences between browsers.
 Just looking at text, Firefox and Chrome look and act